Skillial/LBYARCH-Programming-Project-2/README.md

 1. Initialize the size and values of the array
 2. Fill the cache
 3. Call the function 30 times
-4. Calculate the average time per call/ total tim
+4. Calculate the average time per call/ total time
 5. Repeat steps 2-4 (for SASM)
 ## How to Run
 1. Have a local copy of the project.
-2. Change NASM location in the properies of *sliding_window.asm.* (Currently in C:/nasm/nasm)
+2. Change NASM location in the properies of *sliding_window.asm.* (Currently set to C:/nasm/nasm)
 3. Run *main.c* with th selected configuration.
 ## Comparative Analysis
+To measure the execution time of these functions, a clock was used to record the time before the function call and right after the function call.
+The difference between these times was then calculated to determine the duration of each function call.
+Furthermore, it was repeated three times with an array size of 2<sup>20</sup>, 2<sup>24</sup>, 2<sup>28</sup> for both release and debug mode. <br> <br>

+### Debug mode
 ## Authors
 Jean Cabrera <br>
 Bentley Lu